azadbolour/boardgame/BACKLOG.md

 ## User Suggestions

+- Moving a letter from tray to over another uncommitted letter should move the existing uncommitted letter back to the tray and replace it.

+- Provide a keyboard shortcut to revert a single played but uncommitted tile back to the tray.

 - Provide a 'vowels' option: if checked the tray is guaranteed to have at least one vowel.